Published September 21, 2015 | Updated June 24, 2021

-Not that long ago, cash was the preferred means of acquiring equipment for many businesses, followed by loans and revolving credit.
-But when pressures on cash are greater than ever, more and more businesses are looking to financing first on at least a portion of their equipment and software.
+Cash was once the preferred means of acquiring equipment for many businesses, followed by loans and revolving credit.
+But after months of shutdowns due to the pandemic, the costs associated with reopening, and the need to adapt to a changed marketplace, pressure on cash is greater than ever.
+And that means more and more businesses are looking to financing first on at least a portion of their equipment and software.

-But merely making financing available isn’t enough in the world where option after option is a click, tap, or call away.
+Equipment dealers who offer that financing are more likely to win their business.
+But merely making financing available isn’t enough.
 Dealers now need to integrate financing into their complete offerings.

-Rather than looking to cash first, customers are laying all of the funding options on the table and choosing the one that’s best for a particular application at a particular time and place.
+Customers are laying all the funding options on the table and choosing the one that’s best for a particular application at a particular time and place.
 Sometimes it’s cash.
 Sometimes it’s a loan.
-In many cases, it’s a fixed rate lease.
+In many cases, it’s a fixed-rate lease.

 So what difference does it make for dealers?
 You just want to sell equipment, regardless of how a customer pays for it or who ends up financing it.